rodrigopimentel/211-fall-2019/lab-10/readme.md

 }
 ```

-# 3. Practive Stack and Tree Exercises
+# 3. Practice Stack and Tree Exercises

 The following problems are example solutions to some last weeks labs problems, we strongly encourage you to try and draw recursion trees and stack frames for some of the following.